 In financial year 2021, Frédéric Oudéa received the second payment under the long-term incentive plan awarded in 2014, which was approved by the General Meeting of 19 May 2015 (Resolution 5).
 The Board of Directors reviewed the performance conditions at its meeting of 5 February 2020 and was satisfied that they had been met.
-The amount received is shown in Table 7 on page 132 of the Universal Registration Document and the tables on pages 49-55 of the present document.
+The amount received is shown in Table 7 on page 132 and the tables on pages 118-125.